The surprising connection between after-hours work and decreased productivity

 - On average, desk workers say that the ideal amount of focus time is around four hours a day, and more than two hours a day in meetings is the tipping point at which a majority of workers feel overburdened by meetings.

-- Three out of every four desk workers report working in the 15:00 to 18:00 time frame, but of those, only one in four consider these hours to be highly productive.
+- Three out of every four desk workers report working in the 3 to 6pm timeframe, but of those, only one in four consider these hours highly productive.

-For decades, putting in extra hours at the office was seen by many as a sign of hard work and productivity, even a badge of honour.
-But new research from Slack shows that despite this longstanding perception, working after hours is more often associated with lower levels of productivity – and could be a red flag that an employee is juggling too many tasks and needs help with prioritising and balancing their time.
+For decades, putting in extra hours at the office was seen by many as a sign of hard work and productivity, even a badge of honor.
+But new research from Slack shows despite that longstanding perception, working after hours is more often associated with lower levels of productivity—and could be a red flag that an employee is juggling too many tasks and needs help prioritizing and balancing their time.

 - 2.1x worse work-related stress